 Presence is about paying attention.
 Presence is about holding the space.
 To hold is to contain.
 In this sense, containment is not a limitation; it is the safe space needed for a woman to be her true self.
 Even when we kiss, we share a breath and each one of us contains the breath of life of the other.
 When a woman feels the sense of safety, protection and full presence from a man – she will be able to surrender fully, fall into trust, into his arms, nurture him, give to him, and offer herself to him in her full pleasure and beingness.
 The masculine is fueled by the feminine; the feminine is freed by the masculine.
 This intertwining and interdependence is what creates life itself; and healthy dependence is what creates true independence, of spirit.

 It is important for a man to provide a space of containment for a woman where he will actively care for her wellbeing through building a strong foundation, safety, protection and nourishing.
 A woman needs this contained space to feel fulfilled in a relationship, so she can thrive in her true essence, surrender in trust and open fully in real intimacy.
 As many other words, the word “containment” too has been associated with some negativity, so let’s first examine its meaning, with an open-mind.
 To contain something implies to hold it, as if it’s a part of us.
-When something is a part of us, we take care of it, which also implies accountability.
+When something is a part of us, we take care of it, we nourish it, we make sure that it feels good and safe, which also implies accountability.
 When we integrate it within us, this implies we’ve accepted it, we’ve taken positive ownership of it, and we love it.
 Love is about acceptance and love is integration.

 Often times, we miss the mark when we use words without understanding the intention of them as they were spoken and their true essence.
-For example, sin.
-Sin comes from the ancient Greek word ἁμαρτία literally meaning “to miss the mark” as in aiming or having an intention for something and falling short.
+Actually, the word sin comes from the ancient Greek word ἁμαρτία literally meaning “to miss the mark” as in aiming or having an intention for something and falling short, thereby creating a sin, even if something was of good intentions initially.
 Let’s think about this.
 If someone is aiming to provide protection for another, yet they start controlling them or dominating them – that’s missing the mark.
 If someone is trying to keep a safe space for another, yet they start suppressing them or oppressing them – that’s missing the mark.
-Maybe it all happened because our vision was unclear, or it wavered somehow, but our initial intention didn’t meet our actions and final result.
+Maybe it all happened because the vision was unclear, or it wavered somehow, but the initial intention didn’t meet the subsequent actions and final result.
 We can peel back all the layers and get back to the root idea of the word and its essence, whether it’s sin, missing the mark, positive ownership, containment – and we will understand that there is something for us to learn more deeply.
 It is that all is contained within it, good and bad, pleasure and pain, yet it is only we who are the channel for its physical expression and manifestation.
 What makes the difference is our heart.
-This also means: we can redeem it and cleanse it through our clear vision, conscious awareness and effort, and the pure intention of our heart.
-This also means: that the only mystery is always found in our ability to surrender, to sacrifice and to give our best with open-hearted attention.
-To sacrifice means to make sacred – and this is why true love is sacred because there cannot be true love without sacrifice.
-This implies that any time we want to not miss the mark – we must act out of pure intention and heart, and always with integrity and responsibility.
+This implies that any time we want to not miss the mark – we must act out of pure intention and heart, clear vision, conscious awareness and effort, and always with integrity and responsibility.

 Trust is the ability to rely on someone who will act in your best interest.
-Trust implies that we will put our beloved’s needs before our own – it’s about sacrifice and true love demands sacrifice.
+Trust implies that we will put our beloved’s needs before our own – and so, they can rely on us completely in their times of need.
 Trust is what allows us to fall into someone’s arms and open ourselves completely in our vulnerability.
 Vulnerability and trust are what allow us to build true intimacy and thereby, build deep love.

 For a woman to feel emotionally open and sexually aroused, she needs to have the safe environment where she can lean into her feminine self, and be vulnerable enough to express herself wholly.
 We all need a space or a person in our life with whom we can truly surrender ourself for a moment, let go of all burdens, and just be at peace with complete trust.
 Also – when a man is not emotionally available for his partner, this not only makes him untrustworthy, but it also causes the woman to feel alone and unsafe.